roptch/simple-php-framework/README.md

-# deezer-rest-api
+# no-framework-rest-api
-Deezer interview assignment.

-Goal: build a Rest API without any existing framework / libraries.
+Challenge to build a Rest API without any existing framework / libraries.

 A "mini modulable MVC framework" is implemented in order to cleanly build the API.

-Hosted on http://deezer-api.pichot.fr for testing.

 ### Usage